Estonia–Finland relations: History

+During the World War II, Estonia was occupied by the Soviet Union, severing official ties.
+Although Finland remained independent, it was under strong Soviet influence during the Cold War and could not openly challenge Estonia's annexation.
+Nevertheless, many Finns and Estonians maintained informal contacts; Finnish radio and television broadcasts were received in northern Estonia until the 1980s, forming a “window to the West” behind the Iron Curtain.
+In the late 1980s, Finland secretly supported Estonia's efforts to regain its freedom.
+President Mauno Koivisto provided a total of over 100 million Finnish markka to the Estonian independence movement, including expert assistance in establishing a market economy, even before the collapse of the Soviet Union.

+After Estonia regained its independence in 1991, diplomatic relations were immediately reestablished.
+Finland and Estonia cooperated in building democratic institutions and a strong modern economy in Estonia.
+Since then, the two countries have maintained close contacts at all levels and often coordinate their foreign policy in the Baltic Sea region and in Europe.
+Finland was one of the strongest supporters in Europe of Estonia's accession to the EU, which took place in 2004.
+In 2020, both countries celebrated the 100th anniversary of the establishment of official diplomatic relations.
+The Russian invasion of Ukraine alarmed both countries, which stepped up their military cooperation.
+In 2023, Finland abandoned its long-standing foreign policy of neutrality and joined NATO, which Estonia had already joined in 2004.

 Unification proposals

 In Finland, the idea of a unified Greater Finland gained popularity and influence rapidly in 1917, but lost support after World War II and the Continuation War.

 In 1917, 1918 and 1940, the Estonian president Konstantin Päts wished for a union of Finnic countries in his political testament, writing an outline of a unification plan.
 He used the term "soomesugu" in Estonian to point to the people and countries of Finland and Estonia when talking about common border law.

 Anthem

 The Finnish anthem Maamme and the similarly themed Estonian anthem Mu isamaa, mu õnn ja rõõm (My Fatherland, My Happiness and Joy, 1869) share the same melody.

 This song is also considered to be the ethnic anthem of Livonians, titled Min izāmō, min sindimō (My Fatherland, My Native Land).